AdnannM/iOSShop/README.md

 # iOSShop
 ios-shop with shop-api

+- iOS Shop
+- Parse JSON
+- List of all items from Shop-API
-- iOS Shop App to Buy Items from Shop-API
+- Buy Item from list
+- Save buyerName to database
+- Save itemName and price to database
-- MongoDB
+- MongoDB database